LumaPictures/pflow/README.md

 Run `python setup.py develop` to symlink site-packages to this repo, then run the example graph with `python -m pflow.main`.

-## Defining a Component
+## Components

+TODO: Improve documentation.

-To define a component, override the `initialize` and `run` methods:
+To define a component, subclass `pflow.core.Component` then override the `initialize()` and `run()` methods:

-    from pflow.graph import Component, InputPort, OutputPort
+    from pflow.core import Component, InputPort, OutputPort

     class MySleepComponent(Component):